moha1325/techsharedraft/README.md

 This will replace the original handler for clicking the image button with the custom one we just made.

 ## Conclusion
-Overall, if you're looking for a rich text editor to add to your site, QuillJS is a great solution.
+Overall, if you're looking for a rich text editor to add to your site, Quill is a great solution.
 It offers both flexibility and power in a simple box.
 There's still several things you can do with it that we haven't covered in this tutorial, so make sure to keep an eye out on the links in the reference section.
 All the code used for this tutorial is present in this github.
 Thanks for reading.

 ## References and Links to More Info
 [API Documentation](https://quilljs.com/docs/api)